sraghavan88/governing_dynamics/_posts/2024-04-15-parser-generator.markdown

     ├── exampleAntlr.iml
     ├── pom.xml
     ├── src
     │   └── main
     │       ├── antlr4
     │       │   └── com
     │       │       └── srini
     │       │           └── antrl4
     │       │               ├── ArrayInit.g4
     │       ├── java
     │       │   └── com
     │       │       └── srini
     │       │           └── antrl4
     │       │               └── TestAntlr.java

 {% endhighlight %}

 ### Run the generated parser
-A maven install can generate the lexer parser for the g4 grammar.
+A Maven install can generate the lexer parser for the g4 grammar.
-The below code can take an array like `{1,2,3,4}` and parse it and form the tree of the its components.
+The below code can take an array like `{1,2,3,4}` and parse it and form the tree of its components.

 {% highlight java %}
 ANTLRInputStream input = new ANTLRInputStream("{1,2,3,4}");